 The purpose of this section is to identify environmentally or culturally sensitive features which serve important ecological or other purposes to the people of Alexandria Township.
 Areas identified as sensitive features are based on the best available data and are general in nature in terms of exact locations and boundaries.
 The Township intends that the data be used to provide additional information to landowners, developers, staff and the Planning Commission so that the sensitive nature of the resources is considered as land is developed and/or altered.
-Properties where development or alteration is proposed are encouraged to avoid alteration of or impacting sensitive features or to mitigate potential negative impacts on sensitive features as much as is reasonably possible.
-In reviewing applications where sensitive features may be impacted, the Planning Commission may impose conditions as necessary to protect such features, including requirements to determine exact boundaries, avoidance of sensitive features during development or alteration, or specific practices intended to mitigate potential negative impacts.
+Properties where development or alteration is proposed are encouraged to avoid alteration of or impacting sensitive features or to mitigate potential negative impacts on sensitive features may be impacted, the Planning Commission may impose conditions as necessary to protect such features, including requirements to determine exact boundaries, avoidance of sensitive features during development or alteration, or specific practices intended to mitigate potential negative impacts.